 2025-07-10Initial version of the comprehensive Debian hardening guide.

-Step 1: Initial Login and System Update
+Step 1: Initial Login, Update and Hostname

 First, log into your new server as the root user.
 Your cloud provider will have supplied you with the initial IP address and password.